 Students must apply to the Journalism Department to become majors.
 They must do so by the end of the third full week of classes in the fall or spring semester.
 A student who is not accepted initially may reapply in subsequent semesters.
 Forms can be obtained online or in the Journalism Department Office, 468 Oak Hall.

-- Successful completion of at least 39 credits.
-(Students who are members in good standing of the University Honors Program may apply after completing 23 credits at UConn.)
+- Have successfully completed at least 39 credits.
+(Students who are members in good standing of the University Honors Program may apply after completing 23 credits at UConn).

-- Cumulative GPA of at least 2.8, or successful performance on a timed writing exercise administered by the department.
-Applicants taking the test must show mastery of the fundamental tools of writing, including spelling, grammar and syntax.
+- Have a cumulative GPA of at least 2.6 or have a GPA below 2.6 and provide a personal essay that shows mastery of the fundamental tools of writing, including spelling, grammar, and syntax.
 The applicant’s academic record and goals also will be considered.